 Caplyta: 7 things you should know

-Medically reviewed by Carmen Fookes, BPharm.
-Last updated on March 15, 2021.
+Medically reviewed by Carmen Pope, BPharm.
+Last updated on July 27, 2023.

 1. How it works

-- Caplyta is a brand (trade) name for lumateperone which may be used to treat schizophrenia.
+- Caplyta is a brand (trade) name for lumateperone which may be used to treat schizophrenia or bipolar disorder.

 - Experts aren't sure exactly how Caplyta works but suggest it may be through inhibition of central serotonin 5-HT2A receptors and postsynaptic antagonist activity (inhibition) at central dopamine D2 receptors.

 - Caplyta belongs to the class of medicines known as atypical antipsychotics.
 Atypical means it is less likely than older antipsychotics to cause side effects, such as extrapyramidal symptoms (EPS).
 EPS are drug-induced movement disorders and include tremors, Parkinson's-like symptoms (walking with a shuffle, mask-like facial features), and tardive dyskinesia (this describes abnormal, repetitive facial movements such as lip-smacking or poking the tongue out).